 As mentioned before, the uKeg does stay pressurized with the cap alone, but with the help of its CO2 cartridges.
 These cartridges are placed on a special little twist on the cap that are sealed tight and filter into the container to build up the pressure.
 The cap has a built-in 16-gram cartridge already but the amount of CO2 entering the growler can be adjusted as to your preference, of course.

 Coming in at $$$, the uKeg is definitely not cheap.
 This is only for the uKeg growler itself and the first cartridge that comes with it, however.
 If you need more cartridges, that will cost you extra, of course.
 Though the price of a cartridge is far more reasonable, coming in at $0.50 each for 8-grams of CO2 on some Amazon listings, and $1 each on the official website.
 The cartridges cannot be used for more than one keg of beer which means that if you plan on using your uKeg often, you had better stack up on cartridges beforehand.

-The official website offers free shipping for orders of $99 and above, so if you’re seriously considering purchasing this product, why not take advantage of this fact?
-There may even be some more discounts available if you keep an eye out on their site.
+There may even be some more discounts available if you keep an eye out on Amazon site.

 uKeg Cleaning – What You Should Know?

 If you’re worried about maintenance of the uKeg, don’t worry.
 It is essentially cleaned in the same way as a regular growler.

 First, we begin with hot water, mixed with a little bit of baking soda, being poured into the growler and all its nooks and crannies.
 Use whatever is left in your CO2 cartridge and allow it to enter the filled growler.

 Give it a good rinse and leave it upside down on a towel to dry.
 It is really that simple.
 Though, to some people, this may be an additional effort they are not keen to go through.